data4goodlab/ScienceDynamics/README.md

 ## Folder Structure:
 * examples - code examples.
 * examples/Coronavirus - The code used in "Scientometric Trends for Coronaviruses and Other Emerging Viral Infections"
+* examples/Over-optimization - The code used in "Over-optimization of academic publishing metrics: observing Goodhart’s Law in action"
 * ScienceDynamics - Library source code.